contractlevel/yield/README.md

 I suspected the Functions max gas limit may have been the cause of the issue, however the Tenderly calltrace showed the transaction failing on an unrelated revert - very confusing!
 I ended up asking in the discord hackathon support channel and received a response which led to the confirmation of my initial suspicions.

-Solving this issue required a second Automation implementation, to trigger the CCIP rebalance messaged based on the Functions request callback.
+Solving this issue required a second Automation implementation, to trigger the CCIP rebalance messages based on the Functions request callback.
 This could have been done with Custom Logic Automation, but that likely would’ve meant using additional, redundant storage slots, so I opted for Log-trigger Automation.
-The idea for this being when a better strategy was returned by Chainlink Functions, an event detailing this would be emitted, and then Log-trigger Automation would listen for this event, and execute CCIP rebalance messages based on it.
+The idea for this being when a better strategy was returned by Chainlink Functions, an event detailing it would be emitted, and then Log-trigger Automation would listen for the event, then execute CCIP rebalance messages based on it.

 The chain that would have required the Log-trigger Automation was Base Sepolia, because that is where the ParentPeer/CLF contract (the one that interacts with Chainlink Functions) was deployed.